 This is where the real critique takes place.
 Here, you only need to elaborate on the evaluation that you’ve already made in your rough draft.
 Describe all the author’s main idea in the text.
 Describe how he/she supported each of the main points and then analyze and critique the effectiveness, efficiency, validity, and strength of the argument based on a context.
 Discuss the implications of the arguments made by the author and any question(s) that rises from the discussion.
 Assess whether those implications are positive or negative (bad or good).
 Also, highlight how effective or ineffective the author has dealt with the issue.

 Step 5: Conclusion

 Conclude the analysis by giving a brief review of what you’ve written in the paper.
-Some of the questions you need to find answers to in your report are; what finding or solutions have you made from the author’s argument?
-What are the strengths and weaknesses of the author’s topic and argument?
-What are the shortcomings of the sources and methodology?
+Some questions you need to find answers to in your report are; what finding or solutions have you made from the author’s argument?
+The strengths and weaknesses of the author’s topic and argument?, and What are the shortcomings of the sources and the methodology?
 Comment on the results and conclusion made by the author.

 Step 6: Proofread Your Work

 As with any other writing, the last part of your critical analysis paper should be proofreading the work.
 Check the work for grammar errors, spelling mistakes, wrong use of tense, semantic or formatting errors.
 You may find someone else to proofread the work for you and make necessary corrections.

 Things to Consider When Writing a Critical Review

 • When writing a critical analysis for a research paper, don’t just approve or dismiss the author’s argument based on your opinion.
 Support your evaluation and idea using credible resources with references.
 This may include research findings, facts, theories, events and others.
 Your analysis needs to be logical.

 • Review the paper from top to bottom.
 This means you should analyze the author’s first argument, before proceeding to the next.
 This is the best way of keeping your content logic.